ditn/interviewprep/System Design/Mobile/Mobile System Design.md

 	- Followers/Retweets

 ## Identify Technical Requirements
-- How many users to we expect?
+- How many users do we expect?
 - How big is the engineering team?

 ### Networking